Aayushjn/YAPL/README.md

 # YAPL
-Interpreter for a given programming language using Yacc and Lex
+Interpreter for a given programming language using Yacc and Lex This interpreter was written as an assignment under IT253 course

 To simply run the compiler, type ./yapl in your terminal.